Depression and Anxiety

 The answer to that question is different for every individual.
 It may be genetics, chemical imbalances in the brain, a reaction to current or past events, trauma, a side effect of drugs (prescription or recreational), or a symptom of a physical illness, among many other causes.
 For most people, the cause is a combination of factors.

-How Can the New York Center for Integrative Medicine Help?
+How Can the New York Center for Integrative Health Help?

 Importance of brain health and its relationship with anxiety - Dr. Robert Kachko